Auxilor/auxilor.github.io/docs/ecoshop/how-to-make-an-item.md

 #### Understanding all the sections

-`id`: This is the internal ID of the item.
+**id:** This is the internal ID of the item.
 Players don't see this, but it's important to use a unique ID for every item in all of your shops.
 This is used in commands, placeholders and referencing the item

-`command`: This is the command to be run when a player buys this item.
+**command:** This is the command to be run when a player buys this item.
 You can use `%player%` and `%amount%` as placeholders.
 ##### Buy

-**type/value/display:** This is standard configuration of prices, read here for more info: [[prices|Price]].
+**type/value/display:** This is standard configuration of prices, read here for more info: [Prices](https://plugins.auxilor.io/all-plugins/prices).
 Prices are configured per-item.

 **limit:** (Optional) The max amount of times a player can buy this item.
 ##### GUI

-**display.item:** This is the item shown in the GUI, read here for more info: [[the-item-lookup-system|Item Lookup System]].
+**display.item:** This is the item shown in the GUI, read here for more info: [Item Lookup System](https://plugins.auxilor.io/all-plugins/the-item-lookup-system).

 **display.lore:** This is the lore shown on the item.